From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Study Setup

 \subsubsection{Regression Bug Validation}

 However, it is possible that not all extracted candidates represent true regressions since RegMiner employs heuristics in its mining process.
 Therefore, after collecting the set of potential regression bugs, we developed an automated validation tool to identify true regression bugs.
 This tool applies a series of filtering criteria to evaluate the relevance and accuracy of each case as follows: \begin{itemize} \item \textit{Step 1: Compilation and Compatibility Issues (Executability).} This step is necessary because RegMiner uses test cases extracted from the bug-fixing commit, which need to be migrated to earlier versions using rule-based heuristics.
 Our validation tool takes as input the potential bug-inducing commit, bug-fixing commit, and the corresponding test case that exposes the regression.
 It then attempts to reconstruct the four relevant commit versions with migrated test cases.
-However, 179 of the 563 potential regression bugs encountered compilation or compatibility failures during this step.
-After filtering out these cases, 384 potential regression bugs remained.
+However, \firstrevision{236} of the \firstrevision{758} potential regression bugs encountered failures during this step, falling into two main categories: \begin{itemize} \item \firstrevision{\textit{Compilation failures}, where the migrated test case cannot be compiled against earlier program versions due to structural incompatibilities introduced between commits.
+For example, in the \textit{w3c/epubcheck} project (bug-inducing commit \texttt{1268a8fb}, bug-fixing commit \texttt{356fac0f}, test case \texttt{com.adobe.epubcheck.ops.OPSCheckerTest} \texttt{\#testCustomElements}), the bug-fixing commit refactored \texttt{OPSCheckerTest} by introducing new method signatures, renaming symbols, and adding the \texttt{Messages} class, none of which exist in the earlier bug-inducing commit.
+As a result, the migrated test file references symbols and method overloads that cannot be resolved against the older codebase, causing \texttt{maven-compiler-plugin} to fail with \texttt{cannot find symbol} and \texttt{ambiguous method reference} errors.}

+\item \firstrevision{\textit{Dependency compatibility failures}, where required dependencies are no longer available in remote repositories (e.g., Maven Central), preventing the project from being built.
+In some cases, dependencies are removed within days of the bug being mined.
+Even if the project compiled successfully at the time of mining, subsequent reconstruction attempts may fail with errors such as: \textit{``[ERROR] Caused by: The following artifacts could not be resolved: ...``}.
+This highlights the inherent instability of relying on remote dependency repositories for historical version reconstruction, and directly motivates our design decision in Section~\ref{subsec:data-storage} to clone each required commit version along with all necessary dependencies, rather than relying on remote repositories at runtime.} \end{itemize} After filtering out these cases, \firstrevision{522} potential regression bugs remained.